CNES/demcompare/docs/source/userguide/statistics.rst

 If both coregistration and statistics steps are present on the input configuration:

-- In order to evaluate the coregistration effect, the differences between the reprojected DEMs before and after coregistration, named **initial_dem_diff** and **final_dem_diff**, will be considered to compute the Probability Density Function and the Cummulative Density Function.
+- In order to evaluate the coregistration effect, the differences between the reprojected DEMs before and after coregistration, named **initial_dem_diff** and **final_dem_diff**, will be considered to compute the Probability Density Function and the Cumulative Density Function.
 - The difference between the reprojected DEMs after coregistration (the **final_dem_diff**) will be considered to compute the input or default metrics.